Endau

 Endau is a small town in Mersing District, Johor, Malaysia.
-It lies on the northern tip of east Johor, on the border with Pahang.
+It lies on the northern tip of east Johor, on the border with the Pahang state.

 Name

-The town was named Endau after a peranakan Indian who resided in the area.
+The town was named Endau after a Peranakan Indian who resided in the area.
 In the 19th century it was known to the British as Blair's Harbour.

 History

 The town was opened by Dato' Mohd Ali by an order from Temenggong Ibrahim.
 The town expanded due to its location as the center of economy for the people who worked in the trading, fishing and logging sectors at that time.

+During World War 2, the Japanese created a small settlement of Chinese from Singapore called the Endau settlement, to alleviate food shortages.
+It was abandoned after the Japanese surrender.

 Economy

 The town is one of the largest fishing ports on the East Coast of Peninsular Malaysia.